marionhaney/website-marion/public/content/Projects.md

   - Shiny App [https://dkz51f-marion-haney.shinyapps.io/edge-setting-epa/]

 ## tAIylor's version
 Text Analysis Project: We used modern language analysis methods to compare Taylor Swift lyrics from albums included in her Taylor Swift: The Eras Tour.
 We fine-tuned a large language model to classify which album Taylor Swift lyrics come from.
-Next, we created tAIylor's version, a fine-tuned GPT-2 model that generates song lyrics in Taylor Swift's style of writing!
+Next, we created tAIylor's version, a fine-tuned GPT-2 model that generates song lyrics in a style of writing similar to Taylor Swift!
 In doing so, we investigate the questions: Can AI be creative?
-Will AI be able to replace songwriters?
+Can AI write song lyrics?
 - ![600x200](../assets/tAIylors-version.png)
 - Tags: Research
 - Badges: